rope-support/DOCTRINE-FOR-KNOWLEDGE-TRINITY-/README.md

 I was ALWAYS interested in TRUTH, but no one gave it but Scott Duncan.

 Now, I am actively guarding against the programming that was intended for me and my generation, and this is a record of it.
+As well as the fullfilling of a duty to pass the information so other, and never charge a dime for it.
+Just like Scott.

 By; Me